Industrial Hearing Screening in Nebraska: What Employers and Workers Should Know

 Patient Care Coordinator

-I’m the Patient Care Coordinator who keeps our billing and insurance process running.
-Away from the office, I love reading, butchering Mandarin Chinese, having casual hangouts with friends, and anything to do with giraffes.
+Mickaela is the Patient Care Coordinator who keeps the billing and insurance process running.
+Away from the office, she loves reading, butchering Mandarin Chinese, having casual hangouts with friends, and anything to do with giraffes.

 Maria Wyatt